 This native of Chile is tolerant of heat and likes full sun but is not at all frost tolerant and does best in hardiness zones no lower than USDA zone 9.

-All of the succulents included in this guide make good groundcovers on their own or in combination as they are all quite tough and able to withstand a wide variety of growing conditions.
+All of the succulents included in this guide make good ground cover on their own or in combination as they are all quite tough and able to withstand a wide variety of growing conditions.

 Choose to cover your entire yard or garden with one type or mix-and-match for an interesting, easy-care lawn alternative.

-Choose from any of the interesting choices listed here, secure in the knowledge as long as you provide high quality, well-draining soil the right ambient temperature, plenty of sun and supplementary water as needed you’ll be able to enjoy a beautiful, interesting groundcover which is far less labor and resource-intensive than grass.
+Choose from any of the interesting choices listed here, secure in the knowledge as long as you provide high quality, well-drained soil the right ambient temperature, plenty of sun and supplementary water as needed you’ll be able to enjoy a beautiful, interesting ground cover which is far less labor and resource-intensive than grass.

-Succulents also make excellent groundcovers in desert settings.
+Succulents also make an excellent ground cover in desert settings.